 - 1. Conduct periodic workplace inspections/audits for the purpose of identifying and correcting safety and health hazards.
-Fall, electrical, struck-by, and caught between hazards will be documented and corrected. - 2.
-Inspections/audits will be conducted as frequently as deemed necessary by the company, but in no case less than once every month. - Utilize the services of their own safety representative or their designee to perform these inspections/audits in addition to their own inspection/audit.
+Fall, electrical, struck by and caught between hazards will be documented and corrected. - 2.
+Inspections/audits will be conducted as frequently as deemed necessary by the company, but in no case less than once every month. - 3.
+The company will utilize the services of their own safety representative or their designee to perform these inspections/audits in addition to their own inspection/audit. - 4.
+The company will utilize a safety committee that contains representatives of both management and employees. - 5.
+Perform routine job hazards analyses.

-- 4. Utilize a safety committee that contains representatives of both management and employees. - 5.
-Perform routine job hazards analyses. - 6.
-Provide a reliable system for employees to notify management personnel about conditions that appear hazardous and to receive timely and appropriate responses and encourage employees to use the system without fear of reprisal.
+- 6. Provide a reliable system for employees to notify management personnel about conditions that appear hazardous and to receive timely and appropriate responses and encourage employees to use the system without fear of reprisal.
 This system utilizes employee insight and experience in safety and health protection and allows employee concerns to be addressed. - 7.
 Investigate accidents and "near miss" incidents so that their causes and means of prevention can be identified. - 8.
 Maintain records of recordable injuries and illnesses as required by OSHA. - 9.
 Analyze injury and illness trends to identify work practice improvements or material modifications necessary to prevent accidents. - 10.
-Prepare an annual analysis of the company's safety and health program.
-This program shall be prepared by the safety and health official.
+The safety and health official will prepare an annual analysis of the company's safety and health program.
 This will include a summary of all major hazards found and corrected through inspection and safety committee efforts, those still uncorrected, injury/illness trends, and recommendations for safety and health improvements.